AdobeDocs/dynamic-media-classic.pt-BR/help/configuring-analytics-reports.md

 >[!NOTE]
 >
->Sempre que alterar as configurações do Relatório do Adobe Analytics no Adobe Analytics, certifique-se de fazer logon novamente no Adobe Analytics a partir do Adobe Dynamic Media Classic, salvar novamente as configurações do Adobe Analytics e publicar novamente.
+>Sempre que alterar as configurações do Relatório do Adobe Analytics no Adobe Analytics, certifique-se de fazer logon novamente no Adobe Analytics a partir do Adobe Dynamic Media Classic, salvar novamente as configurações do Adobe Analytics e, em seguida, republicar.

 Consulte [Fazer logon no Adobe Analytics](log-analytics.md#log_in_to_adobe_analytics).